RajipThakur/Sudoku_Game/README.md

 # Sudoku Game

-Created an interactive and user-friendly interface for players to easily input and solve Sudoku puzzles.

-Implemented a puzzle generator that generates unique and solvable Sudoku puzzles.

-Utilized backtracking algorithms to solve puzzles, providing players with hints or solutions when needed.
+Developed a Sudoku game using HTML,CSS and JavaScript, implementing the popular puzzle-solving game that challenges player to fill a 9x9 grid with digits from 1 to 9, following specific rules.
+Utilized backtracking algorithms to enable the game to generate solvable puzzles and provide solutions.

 -------------------------------------------------------------------